Mimaaa/MINOR_WD_PEMA-NODE/README.md

 - Go to your [localhost](http://localhost:3000)
 - Voila

+## Service Worker - important
+The Service Worker is not enabled by default because of [this problem](https://stackoverflow.com/questions/35270702/can-service-workers-cache-post-requests) (POST requests won't work).

+If you want to enable the Service Worker, just uncomment the code in the index.js file.

 ## Other commands
 - `npm run build` to build the bundle.js with Browserify
 - `npm run watch` to watch the index.js so it automatically builds the bundle.js